-During this very turbulent time, there are a number of key practical and legal considerations your business must consider in light of the pending pandemic as follows:
+During this very turbulent time, there are a number of key practical and legal considerations your business must consider in light of the pending pandemic and they are as follows:

-1. If your company cannot perform under the terms of any existing contracts whether it be a lease, loan, promissory note or otherwise, you will need to check those agreements to see if they contain a "force majeure" clause.
-Force majeure means "superior force" that is something outside of the contemplation of the parties at the time the contract was entered into and would otherwise cause the existing contract to be unable to be performed.
+1. If your company cannot perform under the terms of any existing contracts whether it be a lease, loan, promissory note, or otherwise, you will need to check those agreements to see if they contain a "force majeure" clause.
+Force majeure means "superior force" that is established by something outside of the ordinary contemplation of the parties at the time the contract was entered into and would otherwise cause a party's inability to perform the existing contract.
 The current pandemic has forced many parties to be unable to perform their contracts particularly supply chain companies.
-The question then becomes will that clause excuse a contracting party from performance and whether the force majeure clause in the contract is sufficiently broad so as to include pandemics such as Covid-19.
+The question then becomes will that clause excuse a contracting party from performance and whether the force majeure clause in the contract is sufficiently broad so as to include pandemics such as the present Coronavirus.
 I will be addressing force majeure in my next blog in greater detail.

 2.Business Interruption Insurance.
 Your company may have this separate insurance coverage and not even know it.
 It is expensive, but in certain situations, it can really pay for itself.
 Contact your insurance broker or agent to see if you have, in fact, purchased business interruption insurance. if you have done so, make sure that you file a claim for coverage.
 Most business interruption insurance policies will, however, likely not cover pandemics or even epidemics.